-Equipment | KitchenAid style mixer, bowl scraper, dough hook, finger bowl, timer (optional) Ingredients | Preferment, Autolyse, Additional Instant Yeast, Salt, Oatmeal Porridge
+Equipment | KitchenAid style mixer, bowl scraper, dough hook, finger bowl, timer (optional) Ingredients | Preferment, Autolyse, Salt, Oatmeal Porridge

-- Begin with the preferment in the bottom of your mixer's mixing bowl.
-Using your hands, pinch off small chunks of the autolyse, about the size of a racquetball, and drop them on top off the preferment. - Place bowl on stand mixer and with the dough hook attached, mix on low speed, speed 2.
+- Begin with the preferment in the bottom of your mixer's mixing bowl, use all of the preferment even if you have a bit more due to a "quick levain" process.
+Using your hands, pinch off small chunks of the autolyse, about the size of a racquetball, and drop them on top off the preferment. - Place bowl on stand mixer and with the dough hook attached, mix on speed 2, no lower or faster, read your manual.
 Mix until the dough consistency is even throughout and no pockets of loose preferment or chunky autolyse remain.
 It is easiest to feel this with your hands.
-3-4 minutes. - Now add the yeast to the bowl.
-Resume mixing on speed 2.
-Mix until the yeast is fully incorporated.
-When you feel the dough, there should be no grittiness from the yeast. - Now add the salt.
-Still keeping to speed 2.
+3-4 minutes.
+Watch the KitchenAid mixing video and avoid over heating your mixer. - Now add the salt.
+Still keeping to speed 1 or speed 2.
 If your KitchenAid starts to get hot, stop mixing, give the machine a two minute break, then resume.
 Keep mixing, approximately 15-25 minutes until the dough can pass the windowpane test. - Perform a windowpane test when you think you might be done.
 If it passes you're done, if not, keep mixing. - Now add the oatmeal porridge.
-Stay on low speed until mixed in and then shift to medium speed 2 on a KitchenAid.
-(Avoid the urge to go faster.)
+Stay on low speed until mixed in and then shift to medium speed 2 on a KitchenAid Avoid the urge to go faster.
 Total time on second speed can vary, another 4-6 minutes.

-The goal is to fully incorporate the oatmeal porridge.
-No pockets of oatmeal are tucked inside the dough and you have a nice web of fully incorporated oatmeal.
-Then we're done with mixing. - \\KitchenAid recommends using speed 2 for mixing bread.
-Consult your specific machine's manual for guidance and take breaks if your machine begins to overheat.
+The goal is to fully incorporate the oatmeal porridge so that no pockets of oatmeal are tucked inside the dough and you have a nice web of oatmeal throughout.
+Then we're done with mixing. - Desired Dough Temperature: 72-78 dF after mixing.
+This may be hard to reach with longer autolyse periods or porridge that has been cooled in the refrigerator.
+Compensate by starting with warmer water and porridge (80 degrees)).